f4exb/picc1101/README.md

 Another opportunity is the direct transmission of a Transport Stream to carry low rate live video and this will be studied later.

-These RF modules are available from a variety of sellers on eBay (search for words 'CC1101' and '433 MHz') and the Raspberry-Pi doesn't need to be introduced any further!
+These RF modules are available from a variety of sellers on eBay.
+Search for words `CC1101` and `433 MHz`.
+The Raspberry-Pi doesn't need to be introduced any further.
+If you are reading these lines you probably know what it is!

 The CC1101 chip implements preamble, sync word, CRC, data whitening and FEC using convolutive coding natively.
 It is a very nice little cheap chip for our purpose.
 It has all the necessary features to cover the OSI layer 1 (physical).
 Its advertised speed ranges from 600 to 500000 Baud (300000 in 4-FSK) but it can go as low as 50 baud however details on performance at this speed have not been investigated.
 Yet the program offers this possibility.